JrZavaschi/cpanel-to-pmg-domains-sync/readme.md

 - cPanel/WHM server
 - Proxmox Mail Gateway (PMG) with API access
 - `curl` installed on cPanel server
+- dig (from bind-utils or dnsutils package)
 - WHM API access (requires root privileges)

+## MX Verification

+The script includes accurate MX record verification to prevent syncing domains that use external email services (like GSuite or Microsoft 365).
+When enabled:

+- The script checks MX records for each domain using the same logic as the reference script
+- Only domains with MX records pointing to allowed IPs are synced
+- Domains with external MX records are skipped
+- Existing domains with external MX records are removed from PMG

+To disable MX verification, set CHECK_MX=false in the configuration.

 ## Configuration